How to start a scrap metal business from the ground up

 Most scrap yards pay suppliers on the spot with cash or a business check.
 For larger, recurring clients like construction firms, you might set up Net 30 terms and pay via ACH transfer.
 Decide on your payout policy early to maintain clear expectations.

-A frequent misstep is only preparing to pay out.
-You also need a way to accept payments.
+You also need a way to accept payments, not just pay them out.
 You might sell refurbished parts or charge drop-off fees for certain materials.
 Relying only on cash or checks can limit your customer base and create accounting headaches.
+Offering the payment methods for small businesses that customers already carry keeps your checkout fast and inclusive.

-At just 1.99% per transaction with no hidden costs or extra hardware needed, it's particularly useful for collecting fees from smaller suppliers.
+At just 1.99% per transaction with no hidden costs or extra hardware needed, it is particularly useful for collecting fees from smaller suppliers.
 This rate is significantly lower than the 2.5% to 3.5% other payment solutions often charge.

 Here are 3 immediate steps to take: